 - has not been convicted by a judgement for fraud, corruption, involvement in criminal organisations, or any other criminal activity or breach of relevant law;

 - has fulfilled its tax obligations, obligations relating to the payment of social security contributions, or obligations relating to the treatment of employees.

 Joint proposals from consortia of institutions are accepted provided that they have an appropriate legal arrangement via an MOU or sub-contractual agreements between parties, with only one lead institution and one principal investigator.
 Partners are expected to sign a Consortium Agreement before the start of the project.
 CEPR is not a party to Consortium Agreements and does not establish the terms and conditions of such agreements.

 In some (exceptional) circumstances, it may also be appropriate for CEPR to administer the project on behalf of the researcher, i.e. for CEPR to act as the host institution, for example, where a host institution is unable to satisfy the necessary eligibility or evaluation criteria, whilst the researchers’ credentials and expertise are considered of sufficiently high quality to undertake the research.

 While we try to remain as flexible as possible, the grant contracts were approved with the FCDO and therefore are non-negotiable.
 Please look at our contract template, available at the bottom of this webpage, before applying.

 Call and Grant Timeline

-We aim to issue funding decisions within five months of the deadline for receipt of proposals.
+We aim to issue funding decisions within three months of call deadlines.
 Successful proposals are then announced on the STEG website, together with a description of the work supported, no later than one month after contract signature.

 An LRG is intended to be completed within 24 months.
 Please note that contracts should be signed within one month of the return of the final decision, which is also the expected project start date.